+NUMERICAL GRADE POINT

-GRADE NUMERICAL VALUE VERBAL INTERPRETATION GRADE POINT VALUE
+GRADE VALUE VERBAL INTERPRETATION VALUE

-E 90-100% Outstanding progress 4
+Е 90-100% Outstanding progress 4

 G 80-89% Above average progress 3

 S 70-79% Average progress 2

-M 60.60% Lowest acceptable progress 4

-IVI 60-69% Lowest acceptable progress 1
+М 60-69% Lowest acceptable progress 1

 U 0-59% Failure 0

 Grades 1-12: Instructional staff is to use such evaluative devices and techniques as may be needed to report individual achievement in relation to school goals, acceptance norms, and student potential.
 Student grades, unsatisfactory work notices, parent reports on state assessment and/or standardized testing, parent conferences, and adult student conferences should serve as the primary means of communicating student progress and achievement of the standards for promotion.